davidebaggio/ListAdapter/README.md

 apache-maven-3.8.5/bin/mvn.cmd package
 ```

-.jar file will be created in the target folder.
+.jar file will be created in the target folder and test are run.

 In order to create the javadoc documentation open `javadoc.sh`.
 Script in the file: